brandaohugo/bigdata-group42/README.md

   port: 27017
   bindIp: 0.0.0.0
 ```

+- Copy stats_mongo_dump.zip to ubuntu home folder on the raspeberrypi

 - If you need to remove MongoDB to start fresh \
 `$ sudo service mongod stop` \